MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Risk Analysis.md

 # Steps in the [[Information Security]] Risk Analysis Process
 - scope definition: determining the boundaries and focus of the risk analysis
-- asset identification: cataloguing information assets and their value to the organisation
+- asset [[identification]]: cataloguing information assets and their value to the organisation
 - threat and vulnerability assessment: identifying potential threats and vulnerabilities that could impact the information assets
 - risk assessment: evaluating the likelihood and impact of identified risks on information assets
 - risk treatment: deciding on [[risk mitigation]] strategies, such as risk acceptance, avoidance, transfer, or mitigation